deva-harshini/Factory-Downtime-Analysis/README.md

-# Factory Downtime Root Cause Analysis using Tableau & 7 QC Tools
+# Factory Downtime Root Cause Analysis using Tableau

 ## Overview
 This project focuses on analyzing machine downtime across multiple factories to identify key causes of operational inefficiencies and provide data-driven recommendations.
 Using Tableau and the 7 Quality Control (QC) tools, the analysis highlights patterns, trends, and root causes impacting production performance.